beykyle/jitr/README.md

 pip install -e ./jitr
 ```

-then run the tests using
+then run the tests from the main project directory:

 ```
-pytest
+pytest jitr
 ```

 Feel free to fork and make a pull request if you have things to contribute.
 There are many [open issues](https://github.com/beykyle/jitr/issues), feel free to add more.